Arlodotexe/strix-music/docs/cores/create.md

 }
 ```

-To change a setting, simply set the property.
+- To change a setting, simply set the property.

-To change the default value, change the return value in `GetSetting(() => "some default value");`.
+- To change the default value, change the return value in `GetSetting(() => "some default value");`.
 This should never be null.

-To save or load all settings from the provided folder abstraction, simple call `await settings.LoadAsync()` or `await settings.SaveAsync()`.
+- To save or load all settings from the provided folder abstraction, simple call `await settings.LoadAsync()` or `await settings.SaveAsync()`.

-To listen for changes to settings, subscribe to the `settings.PropertyChanged` event.
+- To listen for changes to settings, subscribe to the `settings.PropertyChanged` event (easy bindings in XAML).
+- and more

 ### Constructors and dependencies